 Everything you see and experience at Tatton Park is financed and managed by Cheshire East Council, via a lease on behalf of the National Trust.
-The lease terms mean that Tatton Park does not financially benefit from memberships as other national Trust properties do.
-Every penny spent tays here and helps support the vital work that Tatton Park and Cheshire East Council do to ensure it is here for future generations to enjoy, from caring for our rare breed animals to conserving our Mansion treasures and maintaining 50 acres of historic Gardens.
+The lease terms mean that Tatton Park does not financially benefit from memberships as other National Trust properties do.
+Every penny spent stays here and helps support the vital work that Tatton Park and Cheshire East Council do to ensure this unique heritage is looked after - from caring for our rare breed animals to conserving our Mansion treasures, and maintaining 50 acres of historic Gardens.

 To renew your annual pass please return the expired pass in the post to Tatton Park Reception Office, Knutsford, Cheshire WA16 6QN.
 If you are applying for an annual pass for the first time, please download an annual pass application form and return with payment and photographs to Tatton Park Reception Office at the above address.
 All passes will be processed as soon as possible and issued in the post.